 Instant coffee foams easily and that’s why it’s the easiest way to make whipped coffee.
 You simply add the instant coffee granules to equal parts of warm water and equal parts of sugar and whisk or blend the mixture to form a fluffy foam that you add to iced milk.

 Trying to follow exactly similar steps with regular coffee, ends up in disappointment as the mixture does not foam.
+See our special tips on how to make whipped coffee with regular coffee

 The fact of the matter is the oils in coffee are natural surfactants and a study has proven their suitability as a natural alternative to other surfactants.
 If all coffees including decaf have natural surfactants, why does instant coffee whip easily?